lucko/spark-docs/docs/guides/tps-and-mspt.md

 For a normal, lag free experience, the magic number is **20** ticks per second.

-To achieve this, on average, each tick needs to last 50 milliseconds or less.
+To achieve this, on average, each tick needs to last 50 milliseconds or fewer.

 ![](../img/ticks-lagging-breakdown.png)